|French revolution of 1848 Louis Phillippe european history

 "Citizens!
 Representatives of the people!
 The Provisional Government of the Republic comes to incline itself before the nation, and to render conspicuous homage to the supreme power with which you are invested, Elect of the people!
 Welcome to the great capitol where your presence excites a sentiment of happiness and hope that will not be disappointed.
 Depositaries of National Sovereignty, you are about to found new institutions upon the wide basis of the democracy, and to give to France the only Constitution that is suitable to her - that of the Republic."Given the political and societal realities of the times delegates may have been returned to the new assembly with differing hopes for the future of France as a republic or as a monarchy.
 Dupont de l'Eure's recommendation towards republicanism was in line with the mood of the hour for some: and for others may have represented a pragmatic outcome decreed by the force of circumstances.

 The first day's session of the National Constituent Assembly was actually brought to

-a close in a dramatic scene where the delegates, at the suggestion of the Commander-in Chief of the National Guards, gathered together outside
+a close in a dramatic scene where the delegates, at the suggestion of the Commander-in-Chief of the National Guard, gathered together outside

 on the steps leading up to the building that had previously housed the Chamber of Deputies.
 From those steps, in a part of central